CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGauge.md

 <h1>Child Gauge Implementation</h1>

+The `ChildGauge` is the liquidity gauge contract on the sidechain.
+It is used to track the balance of liquidity providers and distribute CRV emissions to them.
+It is pretty much the same as the `Gauge` contract on Ethereum mainnet.

 ???+ vyper "`ChildGauge.vy`"
     The source code for the `ChildGauge.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/implementations/ChildGauge.vy).
 The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.3.10`

 ---

 # **Initialization**